Disclaimer: Nothing's mine.

 She stepped forward and took his wrist.
 'I think we'll start with Crete.'

-The world closed around Harry, clenched as tight as Dudley's fist about his ice cream spoon, and everything turned dark.
+The world closed around Harry, clenching as tight as Dudley's fist about his ice cream spoon, and everything turned dark.
 He squeezed his eyes shut and held his breath, tensing every muscle.

 I hate magical travel.

-Warmth soaked into him, the scent of hot sand and the sea washed over him.
+Warmth soaked into his skin and the scent of hot sand and the sea washed over him.
 He opened his eyes.
 Long grass stretched away beneath scattered, pink-flowered cacti and dark, sweet-scented pines toward a bright summer sky.

 Fleur fanned her face with her hat.
 'Welcome to Crete.'
 She hitched her dress up to mid-thigh and unzipped the sides of her boots, kicking them off and wiggling her toes in the sand.
 'I like Crete.'